grenaud/dice/README.md

 DICE has two main demographic inference methods: the 2-pop method and the 3-pop method.
 The former is faster, but the latter allows for the inference of admixture between a present-day human population and the population to which the aDNA sample belongs.

 The input data for the 2-pop method in DICE is a file that should have at least four columns.
 In the section "BAM to DICE format conversion", we provide a way to build this file starting from a BAM file, but the user can also do this with her/his own scripts.
-Each row in the file denotes a particular configuration of ancestral reads, derived read and anchor/contaminant allele frequencies, obtained from a panel of present-day human individuals (like the 1000 Genomes Project).
+Each row in the file denotes a particular configuration of ancestral reads, derived reads and anchor/contaminant allele frequencies, obtained from a panel of present-day human individuals (like the 1000 Genomes Project population panels).
 An example row would be:

 	       3	5	0.48	8